 Large areas of acid sulfate alteration occur at surface along the district-wide strike-slip fault and have been the focus of historic and recent exploration activities.
 Gold and silver mineralization is hosted in a series of episodic quartz veins, vein breccias, fluidized breccias, and stockwork zones.
 Native gold associated with or without pyrite in quartz veining is the most important gold mineralizing style at Monte Cristo.

-Exploration activities Since Hecla acquired the property in 2012 includes detailed geologic mapping, limited rock chip and soil sampling, re-logging of over 38,000 feet of historic drill core from the property, and limited core drilling.
-Through this work, priority 1 targets have been identified including the Black Mammoth target, Norman Mill target, and extensions to the McLean Lode resource target areas.
+Exploration activities since Hecla acquired the property in 2012 includes detailed geologic mapping, limited rock chip and soil sampling, re-logging of over 38,000 feet of historic drill core from the property, and limited core drilling.
+Through this work, priority targets have been identified including the Black Mammoth target, Norman Mill, and extensions to the McLean Lode resource areas.

 The Monte Cristo property package will continue to be systematically explored and evaluated during the next several years.
 This continued exploration and evaluation will include additional detailed geologic mapping, rock chip and soil sampling, continued target specific and district wide geologic cross-section generation and interpretation, drill testing of priority targets, and advancing lower priority targets to the drill testing stage.